Back to Integrations Guides

 Creating Multiple Conditional Logic Rules

 You can easily add multiple rules by clicking on the Add + button.
-Multiple Conditional Logic works best with Checkboxes or if you want to direct your users to different sets of specific form elements based on the different answers they choose from other form fields.
+Multiple Conditional Logic works best with Checkboxes, or if you want to direct your users to different sets of specific form elements based on the different answers they choose from other form fields.

 Test the Form